MDeseo/sql-challenge/README.md

 5. dept-emp
 6. salaries

-To avoid imprort problems with dates caused by US style dates in the csv files, pgAdmin database parameter property was updated.
+To avoid import problems with dates caused by US style dates in the csv files, pgAdmin database parameter property was updated.
 In the Name category, 'Datestyle' was chosen, Value input was made 'MDY' and 'postgres' was chosen in Role.
-The updates were updated and saved before importing the csv files.
+The  database parameters were updated and saved before importing the csv files.

 ## DATA ANALYSIS